0AnonymousSite0/Data-and-Codes-for-Integrating-Computer-Vision-and-Traffic-Modelling/README.md

 # Data-and-Codes-for-Integrating-Computer-Vision-and-Traffic-Modelling

-***The license has no effect before 23:59 on Dec.31.2020.
+Attention!
+The license has no effect before 23:59 on Dec.31.2020.
 In other words, any materials in this repository currently are not allowed for reuses by others without the authors' permission.

 # 0. Certain video clips during the study